saideepmunna/NetflixGPT/README.md

 - Create user account through signup form
 - Implemented authentication using firebase APIs
 - Setup Redux Store with userSlice
-- Implemented Signout
+- Implemented Signout.
-- Used updateProfile firebase API
+- Used updateProfile firebase API.
-- Updated name on browse using selector
+- Updated name on browse using selector.
-- BUG FIX - Now we can't route directly from browse page to login page and vice verca
+- BUG FIX - Now we can't route directly from browse page to login page and vice verca.
 - Bug fixed through onAuthStateChanged which resricts the routes by navigating only on auth state changes.
-- Unsubscribed the onAuthStateChanged callback in useEffect when component unmounts
+- Unsubscribed the onAuthStateChanged callback in useEffect when component unmounts.
 - Replaced the strings in app with constant values so that it will be easy to update when a photo url updates.
-- fetched the movie list using TMDB API and giving access token in options
+- fetched the movie list using TMDB API and giving access token in options.
 - Created a movies Slice and dispatched an action of movies list to the slice.
 - Created a custom hook for Fetching data and dispatching task in the Browse component.
+- Created Main, secondary components in Browse page and added Video and VideoTitle to the MainContainer.
+- Designed VideoTitle components with Play and More Info buttons.
+- Embedded YT video in VideoBackground.
+- Fetched Movie trailer through custom hook and stored in redux store.
+- Made Header fixed and added eventListener onScroll to change bg of the header.
+- Created the movies list on the browse page with NowPlaying, Popular, Trending components using movies API
+- Added the Footer page with social icons, links etc
+- Added scrollable icons and made it visible only on hover.
+Achieved this by useState and custom hook(useDirection)

 FEATURES